The Best of Moms

 These moms pay attention to the developmental stages of their children and mold their parenting to meet their child’s needs.
 They successfully navigate through joy and sadness as their child passes to another stage in life.
 Most importantly, these moms know how to care for their child without depleting their own emotional resources.
 It is a delicate balance and one worth striving to achieve.

-Erik Erkson’s Eight Stages of Psychosocial Development serves as a parenting guideline.
+Erik Erikson’s Eight Stages of Psychosocial Development serves as a parenting guideline.
 Please note that these stages will be discussed from a maternal perspective due to the nature of the article.
 It is not meant to diminish the value of fathers or other caregivers.

 - Trust vs. Mistrust (Birth to 1 year).
 During this year, the mother forms a strong positive attachment to their child through meeting the child’s physical, mental, and emotional needs.
 A child is unable to care for themselves so it is extremely important that the mother meet all of their needs.
 This instills a sense of hope in the years to come.